-- 1. Understand the concepts of History of education - 2.
-Understand the Secondary Education - 3.
-Understand the Emerging Issues in Higher Education - 4.
-Understand the importance of Educational Developmental Issues. - 5.
-Understand the Educational Policy Perspectives
+- 1. Understand the concepts of educational studies - 2.
+Understand the implications of philosophical thoughts of education - 3.
+Understand the implications of psychology for teaching and learning - 4.
+Understand the importance of social, history, political economy for education - 5.
+Understand the need and importance of technology of education